-The Policy establishes a number of different channels under which disclosing persons can report suspected or actual wrongdoing.
+The Policy establishes various channels under which disclosing persons can report suspected or actual wrongdoing.
 Disclosures can be made to:

-- the Company Compliance officer, meaning the [insert applicable position]; - an officer or senior manager of the Company or a related body corporate of the Company; - an auditor, or a member of an audit team conducting an audit, of the Company; or - the Company Anonymous reporting tool https://webjet.whispli.com/SpeakUp.
+- the Company Compliance officer, meaning Head of Legal; or - the Head of People and Talent Acquisition; or - the Chair of the Webjet Group Limited, Board Audit and Risk Committee; or - the Chair of the Webjet Group Limited Board; or - an officer or senior manager of the Company or a related body corporate of the Company; or - an auditor, or a member of an audit team conducting an audit, of the Company; or - the Company Anonymous reporting tool https://webjet.whispli.com/SpeakUp.